teoreteetik/call-recorder/README.md

 The application enables to record and play back phone calls without a dedicated app.

 ####Requirements
-A [Twilio](http://www.twilio.com) account with a voice- and message-enabled phone number.
+A [Twilio](http://www.twilio.com) account with a voice- and messaging-enabled phone number.

 ####Example use case
 Let's say X wants to call Y and wants to record the call.
 X does not have a smartphone or (doesn't want to / can't) download a dedicated app for recording calls.